Cricket at the 1900 Summer Olympics: Aftermath

 The Devon and Somerset Wanderers played two further matches during their tour of France, both one-day contests, and won them both.
 They were not impressed by the French, whom a journalist at the time described as "too excitable to enjoy the game".

 Neither of the teams realised that they had competed in the Olympic Games, as the match had been advertised as part of the world's fair.
 Although the IOC has never decided which events were "Olympic" and which were not, the medals won by the teams were later upgraded to gold for Great Britain and silver for France.

-A scheduled cricket competition at the 1904 Summer Olympics, held in St. Louis, was cancelled at short notice due to a lack of entries and facilities: the sport has not been included in the Olympic Games since.
+A cricket competition was scheduled for the 1904 Summer Olympics, held in St. Louis, but it was cancelled at short notice due to a lack of entries: the sport would not be included in the Olympic Games again until 2028.

-As the match was 12-a-side, and scheduled for only two days, it does not have first-class status; despite this, it was the also only international cricket match played that year.
+As the match was 12-a-side and was scheduled for only two days, it does not have first-class status; despite this, it was the only international cricket match played that year.